Coverdell Education Savings Account (ESA)

 General FAQs

-What is the difference between a Coverdell ESA and a Custodial Account (UGMA/UTMA)?
+What is the difference between a Coverdell ESA, a Custodial Account (UGMA/UTMA), and Custodial Roth IRA?

 Which account is better for long-term savings?

-Both accounts are suitable for long-term savings, but they serve different purposes.
-An ESA is ideal if you specifically want to save for educational expenses, while a Custodial Account offers more flexibility for various types of expenses the child might have in the future.
+All of these accounts are suitable for long-term savings, but they serve different purposes.
+An ESA is ideal if you specifically want to save for educational expenses, while a Custodial Account UGMA/UTMA offers more flexibility for various types of expenses the child might have in the future.
+If your goal is to give a child a head-start in retirement and they have earned income, a Custodial Roth IRA provides powerful long-term tax advantages but is not ideal for near-term education or general spending.

 Can I contribute to both an ESA and a Custodial Account for the same child?

-Yes, you can contribute to both accounts for the same child.
+Yes, you can contribute to any of these accounts for the same child.
 However, be mindful of the contribution limits for each account type.

 Can I buy non-affiliated funds with my Education and Custodial Accounts?